Vietnam.vn - Nền tảng quảng bá Việt Nam

 90% of genital warts cases are caused by two strains of human papillomavirus (HPV) types 6 and 11.
 People with genital warts often suffer from pain, low self-esteem, and reduced quality of life.
 The disease is characterized by bright pink or brown, soft, pedunculated papules that grow consecutively close together to form a wart-like mass resembling a cockscomb or toad skin.

-According to annual reports worldwide, about 0.13-0.2% of the population (equivalent to 8-13 million people) have genital warts.
+According to annual reports worldwide , about 0.13-0.2% of the population (equivalent to 8-13 million people) have genital warts.
 Women under 24 years old and men 25-29 years old are the two groups with the most cases.
 In Vietnam, genital warts is a very common disease with about 50,000 cases each year.

 Genital warts (no longer showing symptoms) can be completely treated but the virus cannot be completely eliminated.
-In particular, small lesions located deep inside the mucosa are at risk of developing into warts causing reinfection.
+In particular, small lesions located deep inside the mucosa have the risk of developing into warts causing reinfection.
 This means that the patient can still have a relapse after the treatment process ends.
 Therefore, preventing reinfection of genital warts is very necessary to protect the health of yourself and your partner.

 In addition to causing genital warts, HPV types such as 6, 11, 16, 18, 31, 33, 45, 52, 58 also cause many dangerous cancers in both sexes such as cervical cancer, nasopharyngeal cancer, anal cancer, penile cancer, vulvar cancer...